 Thank you for being part of the wider holistic sleep coaching family, and for spreading the word.
 I look forward to continuing to provide ongoing support in the private membership group.

 A word about representation.
 You’ve probably noticed that the sleep world is very white and heteronormative dominated.
-At the beginning of 2020, I committed to doubling my scholarships and bursaries for Black and under represented groups.
-I now have 2 scholarship places per month, with priority for people from under-represented groups – especially the BIPOC community, and the LGBTQ community, and people with disabilities.
+I have now decided to increase the number of scholarships and bursaries I offer for Black and under represented groups.
+I now have 3 scholarship places per month, with priority for people from under-represented groups – especially the BIPOC community, and the LGBTQ community, and people with disabilities.
 If you are interested in training with me, and want to apply for a scholarship, please email me at email@example.com